SIPp/sipp/docs/scenarios/actions.rst

 The setdest action allows you to change the remote end point for a call.
 The parameters are the transport, host, and port to connect the call to.
-There are certain limitations baed on SIPp's design: you can not change the transport for a call; and if you are using TCP then multi-socket support must be selected (i.e. -t tn must be specified).
+There are certain limitations based on SIPp's design: you can not change the transport for a call; and if you are using TCP then multi-socket support must be selected (i.e. -t tn must be specified).
 Also, be aware that frequently using setdest may reduce SIPp's